Coronavirus Disease 2019 (COVID-19)

 1. General recommendations:

-1) Frequently performing hand hygiene with soap and water or alcohol-based hand sanitizers.
+1) Frequently perform hand hygiene with soap and water or alcohol-based hand sanitizers.

-6) Avoiding contact with individuals with respiratory symptoms.
+6) Avoid contact with individuals with respiratory symptoms.

 2. Quarantine or self-isolation: Healthy individuals who had contact with an infected person may want to reduce social contacts for 5 to 10 days or may require self-isolation as per public health rules in a given jurisdiction.

-Precautions for droplet transmission and direct contact transmission (example, the rules differ with time): Patients should be placed in well-ventilated rooms with access to a washroom (in rooms with natural ventilation an average ventilation rate of 60 L/s per patient should be provided).
+Precautions for droplet transmission and direct contact transmission: Patients should be placed in well-ventilated rooms with access to a washroom (in rooms with natural ventilation an average ventilation rate of 60 L/s per patient should be provided).
 If available, single-patient rooms are preferred.
 Patients with confirmed SARS-CoV-2 infection can be cohorted, or they can be cohorted with recently recovered patients.
 The number of visitors should be limited.
 Medical equipment should be single-use or dedicated for a single patient only (in the case of reusable equipment, eg, stethoscope, thermometer, blood pressure monitor, pulse oximeter).
 If reusable equipment is shared by different patients, it should be disinfected between uses.
 Room surfaces and equipment in the patient’s environment should be regularly cleaned and disinfected.
-Transport of patients within the hospital should be limited to a minimum.
-When feasible, portable diagnostic equipment should be used (eg, bedside radiograph).
+Patient transportation within the hospital should be limited to a minimum.
+When feasible, portable diagnostic equipment should be used (eg, bedside radiography).
 If the patient must be transported (eg, for diagnostic evaluation), use the shortest route and notify the HCPs in the receiving area in advance.
 The patient should be wearing a well-fitting facemask.
 Transport personnel and receiving personnel having contact with the patient must use PPE.
 Minimize exposure for staff, other patients, and visitors during transport.

 Precautions for airborne transmission (airborne infection isolation rooms [AIIRs]): If available, aerosol-generating medical procedures should be performed in well-ventilated rooms maintaining constant negative pressure, providing ≥12 air exchanges per hour, and with controlled direction of airflow (preferably) or in a naturally ventilated room with an average ventilation rate ≥160 L/s per patient.

 1) PPE for respiratory protection: Well-fitting surgical or procedural masks should be used, with the level of fluid resistance depending on the potential risk of splashes.
 Through much of the pandemic the WHO and the Public Health Agency of Canada (PHAC) have recommended surgical masks as sufficient while providing routine care and reserved N95 respirator masks for aerosol-producing procedures.
 It should be noted that surgical masks may not provide sufficient protection against airborne transmission of microbes.
-In the context of infections with the Omicron variant and the associated uncertain concerns of higher transmissibility, the PHAC recommended the use of an N95 respirator (or equivalent) for care of all individuals with suspected or confirmed COVID-19 in the health-care setting.
-However, recent randomized controlled trial data suggest that medical masks are noninferior to N95 respirators for routine care (non–aerosol generating medical procedures).Evidence 24Low Quality of Evidence (low confidence that we know true effects of the intervention).
+In the context of infections with the Omicron variant and the associated uncertain concerns of higher transmissibility, the PHAC recommended the use of an N95 respirator (or equivalent) for care of all individuals with suspected or confirmed COVID-19 in the health care setting.
+However, recent randomized controlled trial data suggest that medical masks are noninferior to N95 respirators for routine care (non–aerosol generating medical procedures).Evidence 20Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to heterogeneity and indirectness.
-Loeb M, Bartholomew A, Hashmi M, et al. Medical Masks Versus N95 Respirators for Preventing COVID-19 Among Health Care Workers : A Randomized Trial.
+Loeb M, Bartholomew A, Hashmi M, et al. Medical Masks Versus N95 Respirators for Preventing COVID-19 Among Health Care Workers: A Randomized Trial.
 Ann Intern Med.
 2022 Dec;175(12):1629-1638. doi: 10.7326/M22-1966.
 Epub 2022 Nov 29.
 PMID: 36442064; PMCID: PMC9707441.
+The utility of different types of masks and even masks in general remains a topic of debate and opinions, certainly associated with a relatively low confidence in the available evidence.
+Local guidelines need to be consulted.

 2) PPE for eye protection: Goggles or a face shield.